zzzprojects/learn-orm/tutorials/humanizer-core/metric-numerals.md

 }
 ```

-Let's execute the above example and you will see the following output
+Let's execute the above example and you will see the following output.

 ```csharp
 1000:    1k